abhiramr/Ring-Theory/README.md

 ```
 mult_invertible([0,1,2,3,4,5],6)
 Unity = 1
-Every element has a multiplicative inverse
+Not every non-zero element has a multiplicative inverse
 ```

 ```